Student Code of Conduct

 Step 1: Informal Resolution Meeting

-If formal charges are filed, the student, with the Dean’s concurrence, may choose one of two hearing options:
+If formal charges are filed, the student with the agreement of the Dean may choose one of two hearing options:

 - A formal administrative hearing by the Dean of Students; or